PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_configuration.rst

 Test and Troubleshoot
 ------------------

-Now that the skillet has been pushed to Github, the skillet can be imported to panHandler to test the user experience.
+Now that the skillet has been pushed to Github, the skillet can be imported into PanHandler to test the user experience and functionality.

 Import the Skillet
 ~~~~~~~~~~~~~~~~~~

-  Get the new skillet URL from Github
+  Get the new skillet URL from Github.
+This is NOT the browser URL for the repository.

   .. image:: /images/configure_tutorial/skillet_clone_url.png
      :width: 300